paed01/bpmn-engine/docs/API.md

 Arguments:
 - `state`: engine state
-- `recoverOptions`: optional object with options that will completely override the options passed to the engine at init
+- `recoverOptions`: optional object with options that will override options passed to the engine at init, but not options recovered from state

 ```js
 const {Engine} = require('bpmn-engine');